Tirupati Airport

-Tirupati Airport (IATA: TIR, ICAO: VOTP) is a domestic airport serving Tirupati, Andhra Pradesh.
+Tirupati Airport (IATA: TIR, ICAO: VOTP) is an international airport serving Tirupati, Andhra Pradesh, India.
 It is situated in Renigunta, a suburb of Tirupati.
 It is 2.8 km away from National Highway 71 (previously NH-205), 16 km from Tirupati and 39 km from Venkateswara Temple, Tirumala.

 History

 The airport was commissioned in 1971.
 In 1993, the then Prime Minister of India, P. V. Narasimha Rao, laid the foundation stone for a new terminal building, runway expansion and an Air Traffic Control (ATC) tower at a cost of ₹110 million.
 The upgraded airport was opened for passenger traffic in 1999 by the then Prime Minister of India, Atal Bihari Vajpayee.